aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-31-nvim-jupyter-notebooks.md

 `vim.fn.chansend()` sends data to the given job/channel-id and writes it to the stdin of the process. `vim.fn.getline(".")` gets the line under the cursor.
-Concatenating a new line literal to it makes sure the line gets executed when it's sent to IPYthon.
+Concatenating a new line literal makes sure the line gets executed when it's sent to IPython.

-Sending blocks and selections is where things get a bit sketchy.
-The following helper function is used to return selected text:
+The following helper function is used to return visually selected text:

-Sending blocks and selections requires a helper function:

 ```lua
 local get_selection = function()